Sahma61/FinTech_Assignment/README.md

 The project contains the following components:

 1. **backend.py** (Python3) - module that contains:
-   a.
-Utility to download SEC 10-K filings
+   - Utility to download SEC 10-K filings
-   b.
-Utility to fetch data from LLM Model
+   - Utility to fetch data from LLM Model
-   c.
-Utility to fetch info from LLM Model
+   - Utility to fetch info from LLM Model
-   d.
-Utility to parse text from HTML page
+   - Utility to parse text from HTML page
-   e.
-Utility to get Pandas DataFrame from list of string info
+   - Utility to get Pandas DataFrame from list of string info

 2. **flask_server.py** (Python3, Flask)  - Locally-hosted Flask Server that initializes the LLM Model and utilizes the backend utilities to fetch data and info from LLM APIs.